 We totally understand the commitments that everyone has and the demands on family life.
 As for coming to church for a Sunday Service, you don't need attend every Sunday, come as and when you can.
-If you cannot attend any Sunday, there are also our midweek services that you can attend.
-For St James' it is on a Wednesday and for St Peter's Woolley a Thursday both at 10.30am.
+If you cannot attend any Sunday, there are also our midweek service that you can attend at St James' on a Wednesday at 10.30am.

 If you cannot attend any of our services you may decide that a baptism at this time isn't right for you.
 If this is the case why not consider the service 'Thanksgiving for the Gift of a Child.'
 This is a Christian service where family and friends come to celebrate the gift of a child in their lives.
-For this service there are no godparents, as they will not be making any promises before God.
+For this service there are no godparents and they are no promises before God.